How to Get Plastic Bathtub White Again (5 Easy Methods)

 Method 5: Commercial Bathtub Cleaners

-If your plastic bathtub is heavily stained and natural methods aren’t strong enough, a commercial bathtub cleaner can help.
+When bathtub stains won’t come out through natural means, a specialized commercial bathtub stain remover is necessary.
 These products are formulated to tackle deep discoloration, soap scum, and mineral buildup.

 What You’ll Need: